 As with the time it takes to build a castle, most of the same

 factors can affect the cost of a castle.
 The remoteness of the site, the weather, the supply and cost of materials and labor,

 the cost and time for building permits, and the selection of materials used can all affect the cost of your castle.
-As of 2020, new castle construction costs start at $325/sq ft for a finished castle.
+For 2021, new castle construction costs range from $325/sq ft to $600/sq ft for a complete finished castle.

 During the past 46 years, we have observed government regulations on building escalate from simple fees and helpful inspections to one as a big source of revenue for local and state governments.
 This can now have a dramatic effect on the cost of your castle.
 If you are on a tight budget, head for one of the few remaining locations where government fees are lowest.

 Good question.
 Castle architecture does not fit into all building zones.
 You must select a site and then check with local building and/or planning officials to see if there are any restrictions on castle building in their zone.
 Some places will allow you to build as you please, others may charge permit fees, set height restrictions, or maybe even just say no. Always ask before buying potential castle land.

 Your castle's architecture should be compatible with the site and your neighbors.
 A castle's site is often a very important part of the architectural effect.
 Your neighbors, if you have any, may object to your remarkable castle, or their buildings may clash with your architecture.
 However, a castle in the neighborhood may add value to adjacent properties.